IBM/aspera-cli/README.erb.md

 ## First use

-Once installation is completed, you can proceed to the first sample use with a demo server:
+Once installation is completed, you can proceed to the first use with a demo server:

 One liner: